By Leonard Williams

 The first GED tests were developed in 1942 to help military war veterans finish their basic education and high school study program.
 Today, passing the GED test is a worthwhile goal for the 40 million U.S. adults who never graduated from high school.
-A GED diploma enables adults to complete an educational milestone, to progress at work or in a career, and to qualify for advanced training and higher educational opportunities.
-People with a GED diploma make an average of $685,000 more in their lifetime than people who do not have a GED diploma or high school diploma.
+A GED certificate enables adults to complete an educational milestone, to progress at work or in a career, and to qualify for advanced training and higher educational opportunities.
+People with a GED certificate make an average of $685,000 more in their lifetime than people who do not have a GED certificate or high school diploma.

 What does the GED test involve?

-The GED diploma is based on a set of five tests, a cumulative 7.5-hour exam that measures knowledge of math, science, social studies, reading and writing ability.
+The GED certificate is based on a set of four tests: a cumulative 7.5-hour exam that measures knowledge of mathematical reasoning, science, social studies, and Reasoning Through Language Arts (RLA).

-For the GED science, GED social studies and GED reading tests, the questions test your ability to make inferences, evaluations, and deductions from short passages of text or from pictures or charts.
-The multiple-choice GED mathematics test requires knowledge of basic number operations, basic algebra and geometry, and data analysis.
-Part of the GED mathematics test requires use of a calculator to perform number operations, and it’s a good idea to take a GED math practice test.
+For the GED science, GED social studies, and parts of the GED RLA test, the questions test your ability to make inferences, evaluations, and deductions from short passages of text or from pictures or charts.
+The multiple-choice GED mathematical reasoning test requires knowledge of basic number operations, basic algebra and geometry, and data analysis.
+Part of the GED math test requires use of a calculator to perform number operations, and it's a good idea to take a GED math practice test.

-The GED writing test has two parts.
-The first is a multiple-choice test about organization, grammar, spelling, usage, and mechanics.
-The second part of the GED writing test is a 45-minute essay, based on a prompt.
-The better your score on the essay, the fewer multiple choice questions you’ll need to get right.
-Getting practice writing GED essays is a good idea.
+THE GED RLA test and the GED social studies test also contain an Extended Response (ER), or essay, component.
+For both ERs, test-takers are provided with source material and a prompt.
+The better your score on the essay, the fewer multiple choice questions you'll need to get right.
+Getting practice writing GED test essays is a good idea.

-The GED tests are given at Official GED Testing centers locations throughout the U.S. and Canada.
-Even though some companies claim to offer the GED test online, taking the GED Test online is not allowed.
+The GED tests are given at Official GED test centers locations throughout the U.S. and Canada.
+Even though some companies claim to offer the GED test online, taking the GED test online is not allowed.
 The GED test is not given online, only at official GED test locations.
 International testing is also available.